freakypie/django-haystack/docs/searchqueryset_api.rst

 ``auto_query``
 ~~~~~~~~~~~~~~

-.. method:: SearchQuerySet.auto_query(self, query_string)
+.. method:: SearchQuerySet.auto_query(self, query_string, fieldname=None)

 Performs a best guess constructing the search query.

 This method is intended for common use directly with a user's query.
-It is a
+This
-shortcut to the other API methods that follows generally established search
+method is still supported, however it now uses the much more flexible
-syntax without requiring each developer to implement their own parser.
+``AutoQuery`` input type (:ref:`ref-inputtypes`).

 It handles exact matches (specified with single or double quotes), negation (
 using a ``-`` immediately before the term) and joining remaining terms with the